Adult Matric – Senior Certificate (Amended)

 We Are Easy To Connect With

-At Matric College we have put a range of communication models in place to make contacting us easy.
 We have a website with all relevant information and call-back forms you can complete.
 We are also available on Landline and Mobile for you to give us a call or pop us a message.
-Lastly, students have access to our WhatsApp and Facebook study groups connecting them with other distance learning students and our skilled tutors.

 You can apply and register at Matric College to complete your Adult Matric course.
 Here is how you can do this:

-Matric College Adult Matric Registration Process
+Matric College Adult Matric Course Registration Process

 We pride ourselves on offering you the most stress-free and efficient registration process.
 With this in mind, you can start your Adult Matric Course within 2-3 weeks of applying and registering with us.
 You have the option to apply and register on our website or by simply giving us a call